s171243/02289-Computational-tools/README.md

 ## Results

-The process and our results are described in the `submission.ipynb` notebook.
+The process and our results are described in the `submission_verbose.ipynb` notebook.
+To see some of the data exploration, see `exploration.ipynb`.